-From the beloved creators of multi-award-winning, #1 bestselling picture book The Truck Cat comes The Everywhere Train, a moving and magical new story that will touch the hearts of families everywhere.
+From the creators of multi-award-winning, #1 bestselling picture book The Truck Cat comes The Everywhere Train, a moving and magical new story that will touch the hearts of families everywhere.

 Awards & acclaim for The Truck Cat